Akshaya-Madugula/GIS-Applications-in-Engineering/README.md

 # Well Head Protection Area Project

 ## 📖 Overview
 This project involves calculating the **Well Head Protection Area** using **Capture Zone Analysis**.
 The analysis focuses on understanding the area of influence around a specific well based on groundwater flow, transmissivity, and pumping rates.
+Find the video here : https://youtu.be/4bZZsDr-Uls

 The project outputs:
 - A **capture zone polygon** for the selected well.